qrtl/stx-custom/portal_view_adjust/readme/DESCRIPTION.rst

-This module makes adjustments to use the breadcrumbs_searchbar in Account Details, aligning it with the search bar used on other pages, and hides the hamburger button that appears when the page width is reduced.
+This module makes adjustments to use the breadcrumbs_searchbar in Account Details, aligning it with the search bar used on other pages, and hides the hamburger menu that appears when the page width is reduced.